 - Pedro Miguel Locks – while these locks can’t be visited, they can be seen from the highway.

-If you’ve got a bit of time, you could consider a Panama Canal cruise.
+If you’ve got a bit of time, you could consider a Panama Canal cruise to see all three locks.
 It’s not something I’ve had the chance to do yet, but cruising through the Panama Canal is on my bucket list!

 How to visit the Miraflores Lock